electron/electron/docs/api/browser-window.md

     Default is `false`.
 On Windows, does not work unless the window is frameless.
   * `type` String (optional) - The type of window, default is normal window.
 See more about this below.
+  * `visualEffectState` String (optional) - Specify how the material appearance should reflect window activity state on macOS.
+Must be used with the `vibrancy` property.
+Possible values are:
+    * `followWindow` - The backdrop should automatically appear active when the window is active, and inactive when it is not.
+This is the default.
+    * `active` - The backdrop should always appear active.
+    * `inactive` - The backdrop should always appear inactive.
   * `titleBarStyle` String (optional) - The style of window title bar.
     Default is `default`.
 Possible values are:
     * `default` - Results in the standard gray opaque Mac title